Gr8WhiteNorth/basejump/README.md

 ### How to code the columns as can be seen on the Page "up to 6 columns"?

 On the Page [up to 6 columns](http://wpbaseju.mp/page-templates/full-width/upto-6-columns/) you can see that you can add up to 6 columns.
 Adding these columns is done with classes as can be seen in the source code of that page.
-For your convenience I have pasted it on [Pastie](http://pastie.org/4163053), so you can also easily copy it from there.
+For your convenience I have made a [Gist](https://gist.github.com/3011643), so you can also easily copy it from there.
+Probably overkill, but nevertheless: although it works on all page templates, more than 4 columns is best used on the full width page template.

 ## TODO LIST